ropangh/Tailwindcss-Typography/README.md

-# Fix your content typography with typography-fix
+# Fix your content typography with tailwindcss

 This will faster the process to make a theme with proper typography for any HTML templates, Ghost Themes, Jekyll Themes, WordPress Theme etc.